 In the midst of a breakdown, Ray Davies finds his true voice with this all-time classic song lifted from The Kink Kontroversy, and near to the ultimate peak of British pop, melting the essence of electric Dylan via every previous Kinks hit.
 David Bowie tackled it on his covers album PinUps but it wasn’t nearly as good.

 Another Dave Davies masterpiece and an enormously successful (solo) single.
 Capturing the essence of the Kinks in the mid to late ’60s and the mad Carnaby Street days on a Saturday afternoon in swinging London.
-Appears on one of their best albums, which was Something Else.
+Incongruously, it appears on one of the band‘s best albums, which was Something Else.

 Released as a non-album single, amazing considering it’s a song good enough to be the thematic centrepiece of an album.
 It eventually appeared as bonus track on Face To Face and has more than stood the test of time.